-After the mediation is terminated, the mediator has no further obligations to the parties other than to report the result to the court.
-If the mediation was successful, a written summary of the settlement will be prepared and signed by the parties and their attorneys.
+After the mediation is terminated, the mediator has no further obligations other than to report the result to the court.
+If mediation was successful, a written summary of the settlement will be prepared and signed by the parties and their attorneys before they leave.

 Privacy and Confidentiality

 Privacy and confidentiality are key elements in the mediation process.
 Clients often ask if family members or others may attend, participate, or observe.
 This is not usually permitted.